espocrm/documentation/docs/administration/roles-management.md

 stream – team
 ```

-Users of the 'Sales' team:
+Users of the 'Sales' Team:

-* Can create new leads/opportunities.
+* Can create new Leads/Opportunities.
-* Are able to read only those leads/opportunities that are related to the 'Sales' team (through the *Teams* field of a record).
+* Are able to read only those Leads/Opportunities that are related to the 'Sales' Team (through the *Teams* field of a record).
-* Are able to edit only those leads/opportunities that they are assigned to.
+* Are able to edit only those Leads/Opportunities that they are assigned to.
-* Can't remove any lead/opportunity.
+* Can't remove any Lead/Opportunity.
-* Have access to the stream of leads/opportunities that are related to the 'Sales' team.
+* Have access to the Stream of Leads/Opportunities that are related to the 'Sales' Team.

-We want to give more rights to a certain user who holds a sales manager position in the company.
-This employee needs to have the ability to read/edit/delete all records related to the 'Sales' team.
-We need to add that user to the 'Sales' team.
-We also need to create a new role 'Sales Manager' and select this role for that user (the *Roles* field of the User).
+We want to give more rights to a certain User who holds a Sales Manager position in the company.
+This employee needs to have the ability to read/edit/delete all records related to the 'Sales' Team.
+We need to add that user to the 'Sales' Team.
+We also need to create a new role 'Sales Manager' and select this Role for that User (the *Roles* field of the User).

 The 'Sales Manager' role is defined in the following way: